 Let’s be honest, some customers can be terrible – that’s simply a reality of life.
 But to have an official of the company communicate with people on a third-party platform in curt and brusque tones simply doesn’t reflect so well on them.

 Although scenarios like this seem very rare (this is, in fact a one-off I found), the fact that they do exist is a little bit worrisome.

 AltusHost Plans & Pricing

-Prices for AltusHost are all in Euro and to be honest, can be considered pretty steep since they don’t offer introductory discounts.
+Prices for AltusHost are all in Euro and to be honest, can be considered pretty steep since they only offer limited introductory discounts.
 This of course does mean you don’t face renewal hikes, but the proposition is not overly attractive.

 When looking at the price for AltusHost shared hosting plans, you have to keep in mind the amount of stuff they offer on the plans.
 If you don’t, the experience might be a bit too painful for many to bear.